 Many species of oysters of the family Ostreidae are globally recognized as a critical estuarine component where they provide important ecosystem and fishery benefits (Gutiérrez et al. 2003; Coen et al. 2007; Carranza et al. 2009; Grabowski 2012).
 Large declines in oyster populations have been observed at global (Beck et al. 2011), continental (Zu Ermgassen et al. 2012; Alleway and Connell 2015), regional (Seavey et al. 2011; Wilberg 2011, 2013), and local spatial scales (Pine et al. 2015; Grizzle et al. 2018).
 These losses have been widely documented including localized extirpations in Australia (Alleway and Connell 2015) and large biomass reductions in the US particularly in the Chesapeake Bay and US Gulf of Mexico regions where the eastern oyster Crassostrea virginica is highly valued from cultural, fishery, and ecosystem service perspectives.
 The US Gulf of Mexico region alone likely supports the world’s largest remaining natural oyster reefs (Beck et al. 2011), and these reefs provide about 69% of the US commercial wild eastern oyster harvest (2016 data, see NOAA Fisheries 2019a).
 Florida has historically supported about 10% of this total but following the collapse of the Apalachicola Bay oyster fishery in 2012 (Pine et al. 2015) this total has declined to about 5% of total US landings (NOAA Fisheries 2019a).

-The Suwannee River estuary is one of the least developed coastal regions in the continental US as more than 30% of the land area and about 100 km of coastline is protected (Main and Allen 2007) and road and human population densities are among the lowest in Florida (Geselbrach 2007; Southwick Associates 2015).
+The Suwannee River estuary (Figure 1) is one of the least developed coastal regions in the continental US as more than 30% of the land area and about 100 km of coastline is protected (Main and Allen 2007) and road and human population densities are among the lowest in Florida (Geselbrach 2007; Southwick Associates 2015).
 Loss of oyster reefs in this area is of conservation concern (Beck et al. 2000) as oyster reefs have large ecological and economic value.
 In this region, about 13% of private sector employment and 25% of all economic activity is related to natural resources (Southwick Associates 2015) including commercial shellfish harvest.
-Oyster reefs can form both intertidal and subtidal reefs, and the Big Bend is known for expansive intertidal reefs that have important ecological and hydrological roles in the region.
+Oyster reefs can form both intertidal and subtidal reefs, and the Big Bend (roughly Crystal River Florida to St. Marks Florida lighthouse) is known for expansive intertidal reefs that have important ecological and hydrological roles in the region.
 Kaplan et al. (2016) suggested that intertidal oyster reefs in the Big Bend provide a keystone ecosystem service due to their physical orientation as linear chains parallel to the coastline.
 Because of this orientation, these reefs help to promote detention of freshwater and modulation of salinity to promote estuarine conditions.
 Bergquist et al. (2006) and Seavey et al. (2011) identified decadal changes in intertidal oyster reefs in this region.
 Seavey et al. (2011) used aerial imagery to document a 66% net loss in oyster area from 1982-2011, with offshore intertidal reefs experiencing an 88% loss, nearshore reefs 61% loss, and inshore reefs 50% loss.
 Reasons for intertidal oyster population decline in this area are unknown, but Seavey et al. (2011) proposed a relationship with changes in freshwater discharge from the Suwannee River leading to cascading increase in frequency of mortality events, eventual loss of nucleation sites for oyster spat, and an irreversible collapse of intact oyster reefs.
 Small-scale tests of restoring intertidal oyster reefs through construction of nucleation sites have suggested that nucleation sites are indeed limiting this population (Frederick et al. 2016, Kaplan et al. 2016) and larger restoration efforts are now underway.
 Here, we assess recent trends in intertidal eastern oyster populations (“oyster” hereafter) in the Suwannee River estuary, an area of high conservation value in the “Big Bend” region of the northeastern Gulf of Mexico, using fisheries independent data from irregular monitoring efforts.

 <A>Methods